Grant Programs for American Indian/Alaska Native artists, Tribes, and mainstream colleges and universities

 - Awards for Master/ Apprentice partnerships are up to $6,000 (Master artist and Apprentice collaborations must be able to meet regularly in person for face-to-face artistic development.)

-- Project Duration: 9 months to 1 year.
+• Project Duration: nine months to one year.

 Funding supports traditional, contemporary, and experimental art forms.
 The Individual Artist grant is intended solely for Native artists living and representing Washington, Oregon, Idaho, and Montana.